Yannpink/pinksale-knowledge/Update a Presale.md

 - Reddit community
 - Launchpad description

+## Additional Editable Parameters

+### Time Settings Update Rules

+#### For Fairlaunch Pools:
+- You can only update start/end time if:
+  - The duration (endTime - startTime) is less than 1 day
+  - AND the pool is in "Upcoming" status (not yet started)

+#### For Other Pool Types (Presale, etc.):
+- You can update start time if:
+  - The start time is greater than the current time (now)
+  - OR the start time is greater than current time AND less than end time

+### For Presale
+- **Tokenomics Chart**: Can be hidden or shown
+- **Affiliate Reward**: Can enable or update the percentage
+- **Pool Type**: Can switch between public and whitelist

 ## Important Requirements
 - Logo URL must end with supported extensions: png, jpg, jpeg or gif
 - Example valid URL: https://www.pinkswap.finance/pinkswap.png